hennelly/Pop_gen_scripts/06_investigating_genes/README.md

  - Running SNPeff to infer functional impact: 03_runSNPeff.sh

 ### Investigating presence of structural variants with per-site depth

-- inferring the per-site depth is helpful for detecting deletions or the starting points of an inversion, in which the reference genome has a certain sequence, and the resequenced individuals mapping to the reference genome do not have reads with those sequences.
+inferring the per-site depth is helpful for detecting deletions or the starting points of an inversion, in which the reference genome has a certain sequence, and the resequenced individuals mapping to the reference genome do not have reads with those sequences.
    -
+     - I inferred per-site depth for areas of interest, like from the Fst and SNpeff analyses where there could be interesting variants.
+Otherwise, if you know the approximate area of the inversion breakpoints, you could select this region and plot per-site depth to better detect the starting and end points.

+Visualizing reads spanning the structural variants with IGV